 There are so many ideas and theories out there that it’s overwhelming taking it all in and to know what truly works and what is “best.”

 After all my research, I have a number of supplements I regularly give to Sora and I’ve also made changes to her diet.
-I don’t know whether they’re actually doing anything for the cancer, only time will tell.
+I don’t know whether they’re actually doing anything for the canine anti cancer diet, only time will tell.
 It’s likely that the cancer will return one day because of the type of cancer that she has.
-My goal is to keep it away for as long as I can.
+My goal is to keep it away for as long as I can and supply my dog’s body with as much nutrients as possible.
 What I do know is that these supplements aren’t only good for dogs with cancer, many act as preventative measures for avoiding cancer in the first place (but not necessarily preventing cancer from occurring in your dog).